White Box Penetration Testing: When Do You Need One?

 The goal is to penetrate the system and obtain initial access or gather some sort of sensitive information from the system that is being exploited.

-However, even though the stages here are quite similar in its essence to other types of penetration tests, if looking at them in a more detailed manner they would come down to these steps:
+However, even though the stages here are quite similar to other types of penetration tests, if looking at them in a more detailed manner they would come down to these steps:

 • Selection – this refers to the areas that are most crucial and critical for testing since the information and knowledge that the penetration tester already has allows them to narrow down the core parts of the system.